Frequently Asked Questions

 We have broken the build down the build into bite sized kits to allow the home builder to tackle the build at their own pace.
 You can either buy the different kits in stages or all together.

-In the meantime you will also need to source and strip a “donor car” which is a Mazda MX-5 (Miata) Mk 2, model years 1998-2005.
+In the meantime you will need to source and strip a donor car which is the 1.8 litre MX-5 / Miata Mk2 (NB) produced between 1998 and 2001 (without the VVT engine) and with a 5 speed gearbox.
 These can be picked up relatively inexpensively.

 Everything is now priced and available.
 We are currently taking orders for delivery in quarter 4 2021.